Combinatorial optimization and reasoning with graph neural networks: GNNs for Combinatorial Optimization: The State of the Art

 \subsubsection{Reasoning on natural inputs}

-Until now, we have focused on methodologies that allowed for GNNs to strongly reason out-of-distribution, purely by more faithfully {imitating} existing classical algorithms.
+Until now, we have focused on methodologies that allow for GNNs to strongly reason out of distribution, purely by more faithfully {imitating} existing classical algorithms.
 Imitation is an excellent way to {benchmark} GNN architectures for their reasoning capacity.
-In theory, it allows for {infinite} amounts of training or testing data of various distributions, and the fact that the underlying algorithm is known means that extrapolation can be rigorously defined.\footnote{In principle, {any} function could be a correct extrapolant if the underlying target is not known.} However, an obvious question arises: if all we are doing is imitating a classical algorithm, \emph{why not just apply the algorithm?}
+In theory, it allows for {infinite} amounts of training or testing data of various distributions, and the fact that the underlying algorithm is known means that extrapolation can be rigorously defined.\footnote{In principle, {any} function could be a correct extrapolant if the underlying target is not known.} However, an obvious question arises: if all we are doing is imitating a classical algorithm, {why not just apply the algorithm?}

-There are many potential applications of algorithmic reasoning which may provide answers to this question in principle.
-However, one particularly appealing direction for CO has already emerged---algorithmic learning executors allows us to generalize these classical combinatorial reasoners to {natural} inputs.
+There are many potential applications of algorithmic reasoning that may provide answers to this question in principle.\footnote{Perhaps a more ``direct'' application is the ability to \emph{discover} novel algorithms.
+This is potentially quite promising, as most classical algorithms were constructed with a single-threaded CPU model in mind, and many of their computations may be amenable to more efficient execution on a GPU.
+There certainly exist preliminary signs of potential: \citet{li2020strong} detect data-driven sorting procedures that seem to improve on quicksort, and \citet{Velickovic2020} indicate, on small examples, that they are able to generalize the operations of the disjoint-set union data structure in a GPU-friendly way.} However, one particularly appealing direction for CO has already emerged---algorithmic learning executors allows us to generalize these classical combinatorial reasoners to {natural} inputs.
 We will thoroughly elaborate on this here.

-Classical algorithms are designed with \emph{abstraction} in mind, enforcing their inputs to conform to stringent preconditions.
-This is done for an apparent reason, keeping the inputs constrained enables an uninterrupted focus on ``reasoning'' and makes it far easier to certify the resulting procedure's correctness, i.e., stringent postconditions.
-However, we must never forget why we design algorithms, to apply them to \emph{real-world} problems.
-For an example of why this is at timeless odds with the way such algorithms are designed, we will look back to a 1955 study by Harris and Ross \cite{harris1955fundamentals}, which is among the first to introduce the \emph{maximum flow} problem, before the seminal work of Ford and Fulkerson \cite{ford1956maximal}, and Dinitz \cite{Dinic1970}, both of which present algorithms for solving it.
+Classical algorithms are designed with {abstraction} in mind, enforcing their inputs to conform to stringent preconditions.
+This is done for an apparent reason, keeping the inputs constrained enables an uninterrupted focus on ``reasoning'' and makes it far easier to certify the resulting procedure's correctness, i.e., stringent constraints.
+However, we must never forget why we design algorithms, to apply them to {real-world} problems.
+For an example of why this is at timeless odds with the way such algorithms are designed, we will look back to a 1955 study by \cite{harris1955fundamentals}, which is among the first to introduce the \emph{maximum flow} problem, before the seminal work of \cite{ford1956maximal}, and \cite{Dinic1970}, both of which present algorithms for solving it.